netenglabs/suzieq/docs/developer/updating_test_data.md

 pytest
 ```

-This test will delete the test data from your directory in tests/data.
+This test will delete the test data from your directory in tests/integration/sqcmds/cumulus-input and cumulus-samples.
 so you don't have to do anything.
 If this is a git
 directory it will git rm the data.
 It will also update the files in